Last Updated: 2025-10-21 Tue 14:18

 While it is a slow instruction that is cumbersome to set up, using idivX division instruction is the most human-readable means to compute several results needed in the required functions.
 Compiler generated code uses many tricks to avoid integer division so a lack of idivX instructions along this line will be a clear sign little effort has been put into the assembly code.

-3.2 General Cautions when coding Assembly
+3.2 General Cautions and Assembly Hints

 1. Get your editor set up to make coding assembly easier.
 If you are using VS Code, the following video will show you how to install an extension to do syntax highlighting and block comment/uncomment operations in assembly: https://youtu.be/AgmXUFOEgIw